CLI Usage

 Do I need to

-first?
+sallocfirst?
 No. SSH gives you a Slurm-backed shell.
-Usesrun
+Usesrunfor bigger interactive bursts, orsbatchfor long runs. -

 VS Code / PyCharm remote?
 Not supported on the login host; use terminal + Slurm (